-If you’re an SEO expert and want to check out specific topics you can jump there through the table of content.
-However, I try to be as clear as possible to provide something useful to people who are fresh in this field.
+If you’re an SEO expert and want to check out specific topics you can jump there through the table of contents.
+However, I try to be as clear as possible to provide something useful to people who are new to this field.

 Hope you enjoy it!